dlccyes/CollegeNotes/NTUNotes/Junior/Game Theory for Wireless Network Papers/Opportunistic Data Collection in Cognitive Wireless  Sensor Networks - Air–Ground Collaborative Online Planning.md

 	- flying
 		- fly to the optimum transmission position of the nearest coalition head with max speed $v_{max}$
 	- hovering
-		- hovering at the optimum transmission position, receiving data
+		- hovers at the optimum transmission position, receives data
 		- flight time threshold
 		- ![](https://i.imgur.com/A06vSYK.png)
 - transmission time difficult to guarantee